 WSPR Desktop transmitter

-The WSPR Desktop transmitter is a standalone all band WSPR transmitter with built in GPS for the radio amateur experimenter.
+The WSPR Desktop transmitter is a standalone multi-band WSPR transmitter with built in GPS for the radio amateur/experimenter.

 Some quick features:

-6: Use the PC configuration software to set up your call-sign and after that it can operate in standalone mode
+- Use the PC configuration software to set up your call-sign and band-choice and after that it can operate in standalone mode.